Certificate in Commerce

-You are also required to meet UC's English language requirements.
+If English is your additional language, you are also required to meet UC's English language requirements.

-Note: you will need to meet the prerequisites for any courses above 100-level to enrol in the advanced courses.
+You will need to meet the prerequisites for any courses above 100-level to enrol in the advanced courses.

 The Certificate in Commerce is good preparation towards the full Bachelor of Commerce degree.

-As a commerce graduate, you could work in numerous and varied roles from being an accountant, economist and financial analyst, through to being an operations manager, marketer and information systems specialist.
-You could become a manager, consultant or be your own boss.
+As a commerce graduate, you could work in numerous and varied roles from being an accountant, economist and financial analyst, through to being an operations manager, marketer, and information systems specialist.
+You could become a manager, consultant, or be your own boss.

 Find out more about what you can do with a degree from UC.

-For the full degree requirements see the Regulations for the Certificate in Commerce.
+For the full degree requirements, see the Regulations for the Certificate in Commerce.

 For study planning help, contact a Student Advisor.

 For more information on facilities, resources, and staff, see Te Kura Umanga | UC Business School.